TrellixVulnTeam/swahilipython_SCMU/Doc/library/pipes.rst

 --------------

-The :mod:`pipes` module defines a class to abstract the concept of a *pipeline*
+The :mod:`pipes` module defines a kundi to abstract the concept of a *pipeline*
---- a sequence of converters from one file to  another.
+--- a sequence of converters kutoka one file to  another.

 Because the module uses :program:`/bin/sh` command lines, a POSIX or compatible shell for :func:`os.system` and :func:`os.popen` is required.